If you have ever visited London, you will know that it's one of the greatest cities for museums in the world.

-These cartoons aren’t just great to look at – they play an important role in the social history of the country and political cartoons were right at the heart of British satire in centuries past.
+These cartoons aren't just great to look at – they play an important role in the country's social history, and political cartoons were right at the heart of British satire in centuries past.

-This museum, an 18th-century alms-house that is now dedicated to showing how British homes have changed over the centuries, occupies a very special place in my life because I used to live just a stone’s throw from it for many years.
+This museum, an 18th-century alms-house dedicated to showing how British homes have changed over the centuries, occupies a special place in my life because I used to live just a stone's throw from it for many years.

-As well as playing host to a series of fascinating rooms, the gardens are a major reason to visit Geffrye Museum.
+As well as playing host to a series of charming rooms, the gardens are a significant reason to visit Geffrye Museum.

-The period gardens show how domestic gardening has changed over the last four centuries, and they attract lots of birds and butterflies too.
+The period gardens show how domestic gardening has changed over the last four centuries, and they attract lots of birds and butterflies.

 The Freud Museum